Addax

-The addax mainly eats grasses and leaves of any available shrubs, leguminous herbs and bushes.
-They are well-adapted to exist in their desert habitat, as they can live without water for long periods of time.
+The addax lives in arid regions, semideserts and sandy and stony deserts in North Africa.
+It mainly eats grasses and leaves of shrubs, leguminous herbs and bushes.
+It can live without water for long periods of time.
 Addax form herds of five to 20 members, consisting of both males and females.
-They are led by the oldest female.
-Due to its slow movements, the addax is an easy target for its predators: humans, lions, leopards, cheetahs and African wild dogs.
+The herd is usually led by one dominant male.
 Breeding season is at its peak during winter and early spring.
-The natural habitat of the addax are arid regions, semideserts and sandy and stony deserts.

-The addax is a critically endangered species of antelope, as classified by the IUCN.
-Although extremely rare in its native habitat due to unregulated hunting, it is quite common in captivity.
-The addax was once abundant in North Africa; however it is currently only native to Chad, Mauritania, and Niger.
-It is extirpated from Algeria, Egypt, Libya, Sudan, and Western Sahara, but has been reintroduced into Morocco and Tunisia.
+The addax is listed as critically endangered on the IUCN Red List.
+It was once abundant, but is currently restricted to Chad, Mauritania and Niger.
+It is threatened by unregulated hunting and is locally extinct in Western Sahara, Algeria, Libya, Egypt and Sudan.

 Taxonomy and naming

-The scientific name of the addax is Addax nasomaculatus.
-This antelope was first described by French zoologist and anatomist Henri Blainville in 1816.
-It is placed in the monotypic genus Addax and the family Bovidae.
-Henri Blainville observed syntypes in Bullock's Pantherion and the Museum of the Royal College of Surgeons.
-English naturalist Richard Lydekker stated their type locality to be probably Senegambia, though he did not have anything to support the claim.
-Finally, from a discussion in 1898, it became more probable that British hunters or collectors obtained the addax from the part of the Sahara in Tunisia.
+The scientific name of the addax Addax nasomaculatus was proposed by Henri Marie Ducrotay de Blainville in 1816 who described a specimen in William Bullock's Pantherion and the Museum of the Royal College of Surgeons.
+Its type locality is probably in the Tunisian part of the Sahara.

 The generic name Addax is thought to be obtained from an Arabic word meaning a wild animal with crooked horns.
 It is also thought to have originated from a Latin word.
 The name was first used in 1693.
 The specific name nasomaculatus comes from the Latin words nasus (or the prefix naso-) meaning nose, and maculatus meaning spotted, referring to the spots and facial markings of the species.
 Bedouins use another name for the addax, the Arabic bakr (or bagr) al wahsh, which literally means "the cow of the wild".
 That name can be used to refer to other ungulates as well.
 The other common names of addax are "white antelope" and "screwhorn antelope".